Ronan Loughney: Early life

 Born in Galway, Loughney grew up first in Renmore and then the Salthill area of the city.
-Loughney has family roots in Mayo, his father being from Kilfian and his mother from Lacken, and he grew up supporting the Mayo Gaelic football team.
+Loughney has family roots in County Mayo, his father being from Kilfian and his mother from Lacken, and he grew up supporting the Mayo Gaelic football team.
 Loughney is also an Irish language speaker.

 Loughney's first rugby team was Galwegians and he first joined the club at the age of seven.
 Loughney was a student at the University of Limerick and while studying Business and Marketing played for the college's team, UL Bohemians.